DropB1t/memoclip/README.md

 # memoclip

-Share &amp; Pin your favourite discovered resources on The Internet
+Share &amp; Pin your favourite discovered resources on the Web 🗂️